jm1021/leuck_reunion/food.md

 >  ** Eat in the main hall, outside or at your housing.
 Pick up your trash and leave no mess in dinning hall or grounds.

 ### Dinner (6-7pm)
-> Cafe Rio Style Pulled pork carnitas with black beans, rice, and lime cilantro dressing
+> Cafe Rio style pulled pork carnitas with black beans, rice, and lime cilantro dressing

 ### SATURDAY - Head Chef Lisa
 ### Breakfast (8-9:30am)